-- Positive action or affirmative measures(also known as 'special measures') consist of specific actions taken by the government or a private institution that require preferential treatment or favor of certain members of a group in society.
+- Positive action or affirmative measures (also known as 'special measures') consist of specific actions taken by the government or a private institution that require preferential treatment or favor of certain members of a group in society.
 The primary objective of this measure is to remedy the effects of past and present discrimination to achieve substantial equality.
-Many international instruments explicitly permit positive action without imposing an obligation on states to take such measures. - Reasonable accommodation is a concept developed initially within the context of employment.
-It relates to making an adjustment for a job, employment practice, work environment, or the manner or circumstances under which a position is held or customarily performed, which makes it possible for a qualified individual to apply for, perform the essential functions of and enjoy the equal benefits and privileges of employment.
-Most frequently, this concept has arisen within the discourse on disability, - Ibid but may be adapted to other discriminated social groups such as women and minorities.
-The concept has been broadened to cover not only equality in access to employment but also to the enjoyment of all human rights and fundamental freedoms.
+Many international instruments explicitly permit positive action without imposing an obligation on states to take such measures.
+The primary objective of this measures are the primary objective of the such measures. - Reasonable accommodation is a concept developed initially within the context of employment.
+It relates to making an adjustment for a job, employment practice, work environment, or the manner or circumstances under which a position is held or customarily performed, which makes it possible for a qualified individual to apply for, perform the essential functions of and enjoy the equal benefits and privileges of employment.88 Most frequently, this concept has arisen within the discourse on disability, but may be adapted to other discriminated social groups such as women and minorities.
+The concept has been broadened to cover not only equality in access to employment but also to the enjoyment of all human rights and fundamental freedoms.89